Iowa has a range of habitats that are home to many types of small and large mammals. In this article we look at which mammals live in Iowa?

 The Northern grasshopper mouse is the largest of the three species of grasshopper mouse in North America.

-They have a weight up to 49g and a total length of 190mm including a tail up to 62mm.
+They have a weight of up to 49g and a total length of 190mm including a tail up to 62mm.

 The Northern grasshopper mouse has long fingers and claws which they use to grab their prey.
 They are insectivores and carnivores and will use their long fingers to help eat grasshoppers and beetles.

 They also have a distinctive vocalization that sounds like a howl.
 This sound can be picked up by humans.
-The sound is used to convey information such as size, sex and location to other grasshopper mice.
+The sound is used to convey information such as size, sex, and location to other grasshopper mice.

 Northern River Otter

 The river otter is a smart, semiaquatic mammal found in the northern states.

 The river otter has short, very dense fur.
 Their colors vary from gray to brown, with a lighter underbody.

 They measure from 66 to 107 cm and weighs from 5 to 14 kg.